KuekenPartei/conceptual-design/README.md

 # conceptual-design

 The basic pricipals of politics for the KUEKeN party.

 The main and simple idea of the KUEKeN party is the statement that politic need to be concentrated on the future.
-The future has already arrived in form of our children.
+The future has already arrived in the form of our children.
 So when we want to make politic for the future, and this is the only politics possible because every thing else is administration, we need to make politics for our children.

 Politics for children is always politic for humans, because we humans are responsible for our children, and a politic for children need to support us humans in this responsibility.